ChifiSource/Olive.jl/README.md

 #### base
 Something unique about `Olive`, and yet another similarity to the Julia language itself, is that `Olive`'s core features are built using the same exact methodology one would use to build `Olive` extensions.
 In other words, `Olive`'s `code` cells are written into `Olive` as an extension.
 In its purest form, `Olive` is simply an anything editor that can have anything built on top of it.
 The base just **happens to** come with tools for **Data Science** and **Software Development** for Julia.
 That being said, it is worth going through the concept and the base separately.
 Now that we have a firm understanding of how these different things fit together (`Directories`, `Projects`, `Cells`, `Environments`), we can get a good idea of how the base `Olive` extensions work.
 ###### base directory
+The only directory that comes with `Olive` is the base directory.
 ###### base cells
 ###### base projects

+###### settings

 ### extensions
 `Olive` is not `Olive` without extensions.
 While the base `Olive` features are pretty cool, `Olive`'s base is intentionally built with a minimalist mindset.
 The idea is that **nothing is everyone's cup of tea**, so why use someone else's computer to load things for people who do not even want those things to begin with?
+With the `Olive` (and frankly, **Julia**) approach new features are added by adding new methods to existing `Olive` functions.
+With this, `Olive` becomes a notebook centralized on multiple dispatch!
 Olive extensions work off of `Olive`'s [parametric multiple dispatch methodology](#parametric-methodology) for loading extensions.
-This means `Olive` loads extensions by mere existence of the `Method` definitions within those extensions.
-In order for this system to work, there has to be some kind of environment for `Olive` to load these dependencies into and there has to be some kind of source file to do `using` on these dependencies.

-*Sidenote: I say that this is **necessary**,
+A parameter is used to denote the existence of a new function, and each method of a given function becomes representative of that cell's action.
+As a result, extensions are loaded by merely having such method definitions loaded into memory.
+As a result, installing extensions is incredibly easy.
 #### installing extensions
+In order to install an `Olive` extension, we will start by adding that extension as a package to our `olive` home environment.
+From the Julia REPL running your `Olive` session, you may check the active environment

 #### common extensions